Valkyrie006/Valkyrie006/README.md

 - 🔭 I’m currently working on **FBSocial**

-- 🌱 I’m currently learning **how to build applications using MERN stack.**
+- 🌱 I’m currently learning **how to build web applications using MERN stack.**

 - 📫 How to reach me **aryansinghrock6@gmail.com**